 - The maximum useful life of a temporary sediment trap is 18 months.
-Traps will be replaced should the construction period exceed 18-months. - The total contributing drainage area to a sediment trap is less than 3 acres - The sediment trap must be designed to have an initial storage volume of 134 cubic yards per acre of drainage area with a minimum 2:1 length to width ratio, if possible. - Side slopes of the excavated area should be no steeper than 1:1 and the maximum depth of excavation within the wet storage area should be 4 feet. - Outlet requirements include a combined coarse aggregate/riprap stone section of the embankment.
+Traps will be replaced should the construction period exceed 18-months.
+Sediment traps may need to be replaced sooner than 18 months (on an as-needed basis) if at any time they cease to be effective.
+This will be determined based on the regularly scheduled inspections of these traps.
+Erosional control inspection and maintenance will continue on all parts of the project until the landscape is deemed stable.
+Permanent features will replace temporary features if the erosional feature does not become stable in the short term (less than 18 months. - Topsoil will not be used for constructing sediment barriers of any kind. - The total contributing drainage area to a sediment trap is less than 3 acres - The sediment trap must be designed to have an initial storage volume of 134 cubic yards per acre of drainage area with a minimum 2:1 length to width ratio, if possible. - Side slopes of the excavated area should be no steeper than 1:1 and the maximum depth of excavation within the wet storage area should be 4 feet. - Outlet requirements include a combined coarse aggregate/riprap stone section of the embankment.
 Filter cloth shall be placed at the stone-soil interface.
 The length of the stone outlet will be detailed on the Construction Alignment Sheets (Attachment A) and will be designed at 6 feet times the total drainage area in acres.
 The crest of the stone outlet must be at least 1.0 foot below the top of the embankment. - The maximum height of the embankment shall be 5 feet measured to the base of the stone outlet.
-Side slopes of the embankment shall be 2:1 or flatter. - Fill material shall be free of roots or other woody vegetation, large stones, or organic matter and compacted in 6-inch lifts. - The temporary sediment trap will be stabilized immediately following installation with temporary or permanent vegetation. - Remove accumulated sediments when sediment reaches 1⁄2 the design storage volume.
-Sediment removed will be deposited in a disturbed area in a manner that it will not erode and cause sedimentation problems. - Stone will be replaced if it becomes choked with sediment.
+Side slopes of the embankment shall be 2:1 or flatter. - Fill material shall be selected from material that is are free of roots or other woody vegetation, large stones, or organic matter and compacted in 6-inch lifts. - The temporary sediment trap will be stabilized immediately following installation with temporary or permanent vegetation.

+- Remove accumulated sediments when sediment reaches 1⁄2 the design storage volume.
+Sediment removed will be deposited in a disturbed area in a manner that it will not erode and cause sedimentation problems. - Stone will be replaced if it becomes choked with sediment. - Subsoil used to create these features will need to be de-compacted prior to replacing it in the pipeline trench, within the right-of-way, or within an approved ATWS.